 Importance in Hinduism

-In Hinduism, pilgrimages like the Kanwar Yatra are considered a means to attain spiritual growth and purification.
+In Hinduism, pilgrimages like the Kanwar Yatra are regarded as a means to achieve spiritual growth and purification.
 Undertaking a strenuous journey to collect and offer holy water is seen as a form of self-discipline and devotion.
 It is believed that participating in the Yatra cleanses one’s sins, brings peace, and ensures prosperity.
-The Yatra also emphasizes values such as humility, endurance, and community service, as pilgrims often help each other along the way.
-It manifests the Hindu belief in karma, devotion, and the quest for moksha (liberation).
+The Yatra also emphasises values such as humility, endurance, and community service, as pilgrims often help each other along the way.
+It embodies the Hindu belief in karma, devotion, and the pursuit of moksha (liberation).

 Traditions and Customs in Kanwar Yatra